Close up of large metal machinery in a lab

 About the course

-The Oxford MSc by Research in Materials is a master's level research degree programme, typically of two years duration.
+The Oxford MSc by Research in Materials is a master's level research degree, typically two years in duration.
 Research projects in this leading department are available in most branches of materials science, as well as some aspects of solid state physics and chemistry.

-Only a very small number of places are offered on the MSc by Research in Materials programme each year as the majority of the department's research students are enrolled on the doctoral programme, the DPhil in Materials.
-The MSc students work, train and study alongside the DPhil students, together forming a cohort of research students in materials.
+Only a very small number of places are offered on the MSc by Research in Materials each year as the majority of the department's research students are enrolled on the DPhil in Materials.
+As an MSc student you will work, train and study alongside the DPhil students, together forming a cohort of research students in materials.

-Details of research degree programmes, including training opportunities (academic courses, research-specific skills and generic transferable career skills) and progression requirements, can be found in the current version of the Materials graduate course handbook, which is available on the department's website.
+Details of research degree courses, including training opportunities (academic courses, research-specific skills and generic transferable career skills) and progression requirements, can be found in the current version of the Materials Graduate Handbook, which is available on the department's website.

 Research interests of the department extend over most branches of materials science, as well as some aspects of solid state physics and chemistry: they include the study of a wide range of materials of relevance in advanced technological applications, including metals and alloys, composites, semiconductors, superconductors, polymers, biomaterials, ceramics and materials for quantum information processing.